JohannesKlauss/react-hotkeys-hook/README.md

 - `options: Options = {}`
   - `filter: (event: KeyboardEvent): boolean` is used to filter if a callback gets triggered depending on the keyboard event.
     **Breaking Change in `3.0.0`!** Prior to version `3.0.0` the filter settings was one global setting that applied to every hook.
 Since `3.0.0` this behavior changed.
 The `filter` option is now locally scoped to each call of `useHotkeys`.
+[Here is a demo](https://jinno.io/app/22/filter?source=react-hotkeys-hook)
-  - `filterPreventDefault: boolean` is used to prevent/allow the default browser behavior for the keystroke when the filter return false (default value: `true`)
+  - `filterPreventDefault: boolean` is used to prevent/allow the default browser behavior for the keystroke when the filter return false (default value: `true`).
+[Here is a demo](https://jinno.io/app/22/filterPreventDefault?source=react-hotkeys-hook)
   - `enableOnTags: string[]` is used to enable listening to hotkeys in form fields.
 Available values are `INPUT`, `TEXTAREA` and `SELECT`.
+[Here is a demo](https://jinno.io/app/22/enableOnTags?source=react-hotkeys-hook)
   - `splitKey: string` is used to change the splitting character inside the keys argument.
-Default is `+`, but if you want to listen to the `+` character, you can set `splitKey` to i.e. `-` and listen for `ctrl-+`
+Default is `+`, but if you want to listen to the `+` character, you can set `splitKey` to i.e. `-` and listen for `ctrl-+`.
+[Here is a demo](https://jinno.io/app/22/splitKey?source=react-hotkeys-hook)
-  - `keyup: boolean` Determine if you want to listen on the keyup event
+  - `keyup: boolean` Determine if you want to listen on the keyup event.
+[Here is a demo](https://jinno.io/app/22/keyup?source=react-hotkeys-hook)
-  - `keydown: boolean` Determine if want to listen on the keydown event
+  - `keydown: boolean` Determine if want to listen on the keydown event.
+[Here is a demo](https://jinno.io/app/22/keydown?source=react-hotkeys-hook)
-  - `enabled: boolean` is used to prevent installation of the hotkey when set to false (default value: `true`)
+  - `enabled: boolean` is used to prevent installation of the hotkey when set to false (default value: `true`).
+[Here is a demo](https://jinno.io/app/22/enabled?source=react-hotkeys-hook)
 - `deps: any[] = []`: The dependency array that gets appended to the memoisation of the callback.
 Here you define the inner dependencies of your callback.
 If for example your callback actions depend on a referentially unstable value or a value that will change over time, you should add this value to your deps array.
 Since most of the time your callback won't